mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ## Undo remote changes while changing history

-You can undo remote changes and change history when you want to remove things like secret keys, passwords, and SSH keys.
-You should not undo changes and change the history to hide mistakes, because debugging becomes more difficult.
+You can undo remote changes and change history.

 Even with an updated history, old commits can still be accessed by commit SHA, at least until all repositories perform